tequdev/evernode-docs/docs/source/platform/hotpocket/consensus.md

 Each HotPocket node collects specific kinds of information to be subjected to consensus.
 These pieces of information are used to compare and contrast itself with same types of information heard from other nodes in the cluster.
 Primarily, HotPocket subjects the following information for consensus: [users](users), [user inputs](users.md#user-inputs), [user outputs](users.md#user-outputs) and [state](state).
 Using a fingerprinting mechanism (hashing) for efficiency, the information is checked to verify whether most of the nodes are in "agreement" with each other about observed information.
 After checking which node is agreeing with what, each node independently arrives at a conclusion of what would be considered as the final view of the cluster.
 This decision is made according to a predetermined "consensus" algorithm.
 This process happens according to a pre-configured time schedule (usually every few seconds) which is called a consensus "round".

 Ideally, at every consensus round, a HotPocket node should be able to arrive at a fair conclusion that has the majority agreement of other nodes in the cluster.
 In such a case, HotPocket creates a "ledger" containing the final conclusion it arrives at.
-It then invokes the [dapp](overview.md#dapp) to act on the information which was subjected to consensus.
+It then invokes the [DApp](overview.md#dapp) to act on the information which was subjected to consensus.

-If HotPocket could not reach a consensus agreement at the end of a round, it simply gives up and starts the next round without creating a ledger or invoking the dapp.
+If HotPocket could not reach a consensus agreement at the end of a round, it simply gives up and starts the next round without creating a ledger or invoking the DApp.

 ## UNL - Unique Node List